 Downtown (West End, Yaletown, Gastown, Coal Harbour)

-If you choose to live in the Downtown area, you can most likely expect to live in a high-rise residential unit.
+If you choose to live in Downtown Vancouver, you can most likely expect to live in a high-rise residential unit.

-Depending on the location, rent can be pretty expensive when you have limited income.
+Depending on the exact location, rent in downtown Vancouver can be pretty expensive when you have limited income.
 But it is possible to find affordable apartments for rent in Vancouver’s Downtown core with some searching.
 Here, you are only minutes away from the main shopping district (Robson Street and Pacific Centre Mall), the business district, and the entertainment district, Granville Street.
-The sea wall and Stanley Park are also close by.
+The Seawall and Stanley Park are also close by.

 The West End has long been a popular place among the LGBT community when searching where to live in Vancouver.
-It also boasts an eclectic blend of quality eateries at affordable prices.
+It also boasts an eclectic blend of quality restaurants at affordable prices.

 Yaletown, which used to be a rail yard in the 19th century, is situated in the south-east Downtown area.
 The railway loading docks from this era have been converted into restaurant and cafe patios.
 The warehouses have been converted into lofts.
 Its upscale restaurants, boutique stores, nightclubs, and access to the False Creek marina make this area a playground for Vancouver’s elite.

-It’s extremely expensive to rent in Yaletown and might be considered poor value for your money.
+It’s expensive to rent in Yaletown and might be considered poor value for your money.
 You are paying to be part of one of the trendiest Vancouver neighbourhoods.
-A typical two-bed condo (i.e. high-rise apartment) can cost $1,800-$2,500 per month.
+A typical two-bed condo (i.e. high-rise apartment) will typically cost upwards of $2,500 per month.